abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Ha ha ...

 Stop.
 So many hits it isn't even funny.
-And that is exactly why you are stuck with "A Not So Primordial Soup"; which, by the way, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.
+And that is exactly why you are stuck with "A Not So Primordial Soup"; which, I think, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.

 Just for the record, "The Psionic Poodle" was on the list.
-In case you were wondering if I can be fun.
+In case you were wondering if I am fun.

 [Someone recently asked me what does the domain name "quipu strands" mean? _Quipus_ or _khipus_ were rudimentary recording devices used by the Incas and certain other cultures, that involved representing information using colored threads.
 More information [here](https://en.wikipedia.org/wiki/Quipu).
 I first came across the term in a [Biggles](https://en.wikipedia.org/wiki/Biggles) story :-).
 Analogously, my blog is a recording device for me.